 The Honors project must be beyond what any student needs to complete to satisfy the requirements for any other class that she or he takes in the college.
 In other words, a paper written for one class, cannot be used again to satisfy the College Honors project requirement.

 At the conclusion of the project, the student who wishes to graduate with an Honors in the Discipline credential will present her or his work to the Dean, the supervising instructor, other students who, during that term, have completed their College Honors projects, and anyone else who wishes to attend this publicized college event.
 The presentation event is held on Reading Day in the Fall and Spring Semesters.
 A successful student in Honors in the Discipline will earn the credential, Honors in [Major], for example Honors in Music, on his or her official transcript.

 Students are eligible for the Honors in the Discipline credential in the College of Arts, Media and Design if they:

 - Are Juniors or Seniors in the college with a GPA of 3.5 or better.
-(Individual departments may have additional GPA and/or other requirements.)

 - Have completed a proposal approved by a supervising faculty member and the department chair (or simply a department chair in the case of combined majors).